Pre-Service Teacher Dispositions

 - If, during a subsequent semester, additional concerns are indicated on the pre-service teacher's profile and the plan developed with the chair is not followed, a panel will be formed to review the individual case.

-The panel will include the pre-service teacher’s adviser, a faculty/academic staff member chosen by the pre-service teacher, a faculty/academic staff member who has had the pre-service teacher in class and expressed concerns, and a faculty/academic staff member who is not well-acquainted with the pre-service teacher.
+The panel will include the pre-service teacher’s advisor, a faculty/academic staff member chosen by the pre-service teacher, a faculty/academic staff member who has had the pre-service teacher in class and expressed concerns, and a faculty/academic staff member who is not well-acquainted with the pre-service teacher.

 The panel will review the documentation and hear all input from the pre-service teacher and panel members.
 After deliberation, the panel will provide a recommendation for continuing or leaving the teacher-education program.